-1. Prioritize planning - so you can understand what your audience truly needs and values.

-2. Compose with context - just enough to arm your audience to make smart decisions at work.

-3. Align for action - so everyone has access to the information they need, in a clear and your data can tell a story and your audience can share actionable feedback.
+- Prioritize planning so you can understand what your audience truly needs and values. - 2.
+Compose with context just enough to arm your audience to make smart decisions at work. - 3.
+Align for action so everyone has access to the information they need, in a clear and actionable way. - 4.
+Measure with structure so your data can tell a story and your audience can share actionable feedback.